victoriyaforsythe/PyIRI/docs/citing.rst

 PyIRI
 -----

-The most recent citation can be found at `Zenodo
-<https://zenodo.org/>`_.
-The examples here are from the first
+The most recent citation can be found at `Zenodo <https://zenodo.org/>`_.
+The examples here are from the second release.
-release.

 * Forsythe, V., et al. (2023).
   PyIRI: Whole-Globe Approach to the